OwaisSiddiqui/twitter-like-api-speer/README.md

-# twitter-like-api
+# user-api
-Twitter -like REST API using Node.js
+User REST API using Node.js

 # Structure
 The server is hosted on localhost.
 The database is on a local MongoDB databse instance.
 The session management uses a local redis database.